section-engineering-education/engineering-education/content/articles/js-splice-method/index.md

     alt: Understanding the Slice(), Splice() and Split() methods in JavaScript Cover image
 ---
 ### Introduction
-In this tutorial we are going to look at some of the JavaScript in-built functions, which are often confused because of their similar nomenclature.
-If you are a beginner and find them difficult you don't have to worry cause even experienced developers do confuse them sometimes.
-The functions are :
+One of JavaScript in-built functions, which are often confused are:
 - slice() method
 - splice() method
 - split() method
+This is because of their similar nomenclature.
+If you are a beginner and find them challenging, do not worry cause even experienced developers sometimes confuse them.
- Once we grasp how to use JavaScript's built-in methods, we can save a lot of time when developing.
+Once we grasp how to use these built-in JavaScript methods, we can save much time when developing.

 ### JavaScript Arrays
 To begin, you must first comprehend how JavaScript arrays work.
 In JS, we utilize arrays to store numerous data, much like in other programming languages.
 The distinction is that JavaScript arrays can hold multiple types of data at the same time.